vhoyer/blog/src/posts/beyond-fast-html-defer-parsing-prevent-cls-change-for-font-swap-and-more.md

 ---
 lang: en
 title: "Beyond fast: HTML defer parsing, prevent CLS change for font swap and more"
-description: HTML defer parsing, prevent CLS change for font swap, Portals, caching polices, and yet more.
+description: HTML defer parsing, prevent CLS change for font swap with f-mods font loading strategies, Portals, caching polices, and yet more.
 This are more links that I don't want to loose ;) check them out, they are great.
 author: Vinícius Hoyer
 date: 2021-01-28T20:28:07.138Z
 tags: